Thomas Morgan (of Llantarnam): Babington Plot

-Morgan and Charles Paget recruited Anthony Babington, a young English nobleman ready to give his life for Mary, to murder Queen Elizabeth I in the famous Babington plot.
+Morgan and Charles Paget recruited Anthony Babington, a young English nobleman ready to give his life for Mary, to murder Queen Elizabeth I in the famous Babington Plot.

 Lewes Lewkenor described Morgan as 'a man not inferior to any of them all in drifts of policy'.

 In 1585 Gilbert Gifford arrived in Paris for a meeting with Morgan and Charles Paget, who sent him to England.
 Francis Walsingham's agents arrested him at the port of Rye, East Sussex and he was taken to London for questioning.
 It appears that Walsingham's persuasive techniques were enough to convince Gifford to spy for him and intercept the letters from Mary, Queen of Scots which ultimately brought about her downfall and subsequent execution.
 Gifford even told how Walsingham's chief decipherer, Phelippes 'could take off Morgan to the life'.
 Spying for Elizabeth in the embassy, Gifford was copying all of the letters exchanged between Thomas and Mary and passing them to Walsingham.
 Elizabeth's top codebreaker, Thomas Phelippes, was able to decipher the code used by Thomas Morgan.
 The plot was discovered, Babington was arrested, and he and his co-conspirators were hung, drawn and quartered.
 The Jesuits accused Morgan of being the 'setter on' of Gilbert Gifford and kwot him close prisoner in a miserable dungeon called the Truerenborche' where he remained until the death of Alexander Farnese, Duke of Parma in December 1593.

 Thomas Morgan, escaping extradition and a dreadful fate, was thrown into the Bastille and then in another prison in Flanders, before finally being set free in 1593.

 Exile and death

-Morgan was accused of being an intelligencer for Walsingham by his fellow conspirators, Charles Paget, Thomas Throgmorton and Ralph Liggons.
+Morgan was accused of being an intelligencer for Walsingham by his fellow conspirators, Charles Paget, Thomas Throckmorton and Ralph Liggons.
 He was incarcerated in the Bastille, but his friends sought aid from the Pope who commanded his release.
 Morgan retired to live with the Bishop of Cusano Milanino in Amiens until his death, the date of which is uncertain.
 In January 1605, he was condemned to death for conspiracy, but the sentence was not carried out.